 I promised some good news—some hope.
 I think there is plenty of reason for optimism.
 Humans are incredibly adaptable.
 We can make changes for the better.
 I firmly believe that in 50 year’s time, the idea of eating animals will seem archaic and barbaric.
 “Clean meat”—that is meat cultured/created without killing animals—will be able to get to parity with conventional meat in taste and texture, while allowing consumers to maintain their dietary preferences for animal meat while removing many of the inefficiencies and harms of current meat production.

-Clean meat production requires far less land and water than conventional meat, will produce exponentially less climate change, and eliminates the severe environmental repercussions of animal waste and contamination via runoff.
+Clean meat production requires far less land and water than conventional meat, will produce exponentially less climate change, and will eliminate the severe environmental repercussions of animal waste and contamination via runoff.
 It also requires no antibiotics, produces no bacterial contamination, and will not harm animals.

 While I don’t believe this to be the case, I have to acknowledge that I may be falling into the same optimism trap as Sir Winston Churchill.